 Internationally, billions of dollars have been invested in Health Information Technologies (HITs)1.
 In the UK, digitally-enabled care forms a key pillar of the NHS long term plan, and responses to COVID have been underpinned by data sharing and the use of new technologies.

-However, developing and assessing these interventions can be challenging: There may be disagreement about the main objectives for using HITs; digital interventions can be complex with numerous impacts that evolve over time; and there is a lack of agreement about how to define and measure whether HITs have been successfully implemented.
-These factors can be particularly relevant in paediatric settings where HITs may need to be specifically configured, and where legal and regulatory frameworks may need additional consideration2.
+However, HITs represent a wide range of interventions used for storing, analysing or sharing electronic clinical data.
+They can be highly complex with wide-ranging impacts on health systems (e.g., hospital-wide patient records (EPRs), or more focussed interventions that are designed to solve specific clinical problems (e.g., a dose checking algorithm).
+These variations mean that developing and assessing HITs can be challenging.
+There may also be disagreement about the main objectives for using/implementing digital interventions; their impacts can evolve unpredictably over time; and there is a lack of agreement about how to define and measure whether HITs have been successful.
+These factors can be particularly relevant in paediatric settings where HITs may need to be re-configured for children’s health and care needs, and where there may be specific legal and regulatory frameworks that need additional consideration2.

-This article aims to provide an overview of how development and assessment approaches can be used to overcome these challenges so that the most effective HITs can be selected for use in clinical practice
+This article aims to provide an overview of howHIT development, implementation and assessment approaches can be used to overcome these challenges so that the most effective HITs can be selected for use in clinical practice.
+We include a real-world case study in Figure 1. to illustrate how the principles described in the overview can be applied in practice.